FunctionalFactory/kimP-monorepo/cursor.md

-# Mission Briefing: Phase 3 - Build the `kimP-Initiator` Application
+# Mission Briefing: Final Phase - Build the `kimP-Finalizer` Application

 ## Overall Goal

-- To build the `kimP-Initiator` application, which acts as the "brain" of the arbitrage system.
+- To build the `kimP-Finalizer` application, the final microservice that completes our automated arbitrage system.
-- It will subscribe to real-time price data from Redis, detect profitable opportunities, execute the initial trade, and create a new arbitrage cycle record in the database for the `Finalizer` to complete.
+- This application will act as a robust "worker" that safely processes pending arbitrage cycles, handles failures gracefully, and finalizes trades.

 ## Current Branch

-- Ensure all work is done on the `feature/build-initiator-app` branch.
+- Ensure all work is done on the `feature/build-finalizer-app` branch.

 ## Step-by-Step Instructions for AI

-### Step 1: Implement Redis Subscriber
+### 1. Create the Scheduler

-1. In `apps/kim-p-initiator/src/`, create a `redis` directory.
+1. In `apps/kim-p-finalizer/src/`, create a `scheduler` directory with a `SchedulerModule` and `CycleSchedulerService`.
-2. Inside it, create a `RedisSubscriberService` and `RedisModule`.
-3. The `RedisSubscriberService` should connect to Redis and **subscribe** to the `TICKER_UPDATES` channel.
-4. When a message is received, it should parse the JSON and emit the price data to other services within the application using a NestJS `EventEmitter` or an RxJS `Subject`.
+2. The `CycleSchedulerService` should have a cron job (`@Cron()`) that runs at a regular interval (e.g., every 15 seconds).
+3. This cron job's task is to call a processing method in a new `FinalizerService`.

-### Step 2: Implement the Opportunity Scanner
+### 2. Implement the Core `FinalizerService`

-1. In `apps/kim-p-initiator/src/`, create an `initiator` directory.
+1. In `apps/kim-p-finalizer/src/`, create a `finalizer` directory with a `FinalizerModule` and `FinalizerService`.
-2. Inside it, create an `OpportunityScannerService`.
-3. This service should listen for the price update events emitted by `RedisSubscriberService`.
-4. Upon receiving a price update, it must use the `SpreadCalculatorService` from our `@app/kimp-core` library to determine if a profitable "Normal" or "Reverse" opportunity exists.
-5. If a profitable opportunity is found, it should trigger the `TradeExecutorService`.
+2. The `CycleSchedulerService` should inject and call a public method in `FinalizerService`, for example, `processPendingCycles()`.

-### Step 3: Implement the Trade Executor
+### 3. Implement the Cycle Processing Logic in `FinalizerService`

-1. Create a `TradeExecutorService` within the `initiator` directory.
-2. This service will contain the main business logic for starting a trade.
-It should have a public method like `initiateArbitrageCycle(opportunity)`.
-3. The method must perform the following sequence:
+This is the most critical part.
+The `processPendingCycles` method must implement the following logic:

-    a.
-Use `PortfolioManagerService` to check for sufficient funds.
-If funds are insufficient, log it and stop.
-    b.
-Use `ArbitrageRecordService` to create the initial `Trade` and `ArbitrageCycle` records in the database.
-The cycle's status should be `AWAITING_REBALANCE`.
+1. Use a `while(true)` loop to continuously process jobs until none are left in the queue.
+2. Inside the loop, call `this.arbitrageRecordService.findAndLockNextCycle()` from `@app/kimp-core`.
+This is **essential** for concurrency safety.
+3. If `findAndLockNextCycle()` returns `null`, it means there are no pending jobs, so `break` the loop.
-    c.
-Wrap the entire trading logic in `LoggingService.run({ cycleId: newCycle.id }, ...)` to enable centralized tracing.
+4. If a `cycle` object is returned, wrap the entire subsequent logic for this cycle in `LoggingService.run({ cycleId: cycle.id }, async () => { ... })` for tracing.
-    d.
-Based on the opportunity type (Normal/Reverse), call the appropriate method from `StrategyHighService` or `StrategyLowService` to execute the first leg of the trade.
+5.  **Inside the `LoggingService.run` block**:
+    a. **Plan the rebalance**: Fetch the initial trade's details (`cycle.initial_trade_id`) to get the profit, which serves as the "allowed loss budget".
+    b. **Execute the rebalance**: Find the most cost-effective coin and execute the rebalancing trade using the appropriate `Strategy...Service`.
-    e.
-Handle any errors during the trade execution using the `ErrorHandlerService`.
-If the trade fails, update the cycle status to `FAILED`.
+    c. **Handle Success**: If the trade is successful, create the `REBALANCE` trade record and update the cycle's status to `COMPLETED`.
+Then, call `portfolioLogService` to log the new portfolio total.
+    d. **Handle Failure**: If the trade fails, call `this.retryManagerService.handleCycleFailure(cycle, error)` from `@app/kimp-core`.
+This will automatically handle the retry count and move the cycle to `DEAD_LETTER` if necessary.

-### Step 4: Assemble the Application
+### 4. Assemble the Application

-1. Open `apps/kim-p-initiator/src/kim-p-initiator.module.ts`.
+1. Open `apps/kim-p-finalizer/src/kim-p-finalizer.module.ts`.
-2. Import `KimpCoreModule` to gain access to all shared services.
+2. Import `KimpCoreModule` to access all shared services.
-3. Create an `InitiatorModule` that provides and exports the `OpportunityScannerService` and `TradeExecutorService`.
+3. Import `ScheduleModule.forRoot()` from `@nestjs/schedule`.
-4. Import the `RedisModule` and the `InitiatorModule` into the root `KimPInitiatorModule`.
+4. Import the local `SchedulerModule` and `FinalizerModule`.

 ## Verification

-- Start the `kimP-Feeder` application in one terminal.
-- Start the `kimP-Initiator` application in another terminal (`yarn start:dev kim-p-initiator`).
+- Start all three applications: `Feeder`, `Initiator`, and `Finalizer`.
+- **Test Scenario**: Wait for the `Initiator` to detect an opportunity and create a new cycle in the database with the status `AWAITING_REBALANCE`.
+- **Expected Outcome**:
+  1. The `Finalizer`'s logs should show that its scheduler has found the new cycle.
-- **Check the logs:** The `Initiator` should log that it has connected to Redis and is receiving price updates broadcast by the `Feeder`.
+  2. It should log that it has locked the cycle for processing.
-- **Test the logic:** When a real (or simulated) profitable price spread occurs, the `Initiator` logs should show that it has:
-  1. Detected an opportunity.
-  2. Created a new cycle in the database.
-  3. Initiated the trade.
+  3. It should execute the rebalancing logic and complete the cycle.
-- **Check the database:** The `arbitrage_cycles` table should contain a new row with the status `AWAITING_REBALANCE`.
+  4. The `arbitrage_cycles` table in the database should show the final status as `COMPLETED`.